NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 The numeric values in the output files are the average results from the four corresponding source files.
 In the HTML file, if not all the four files contain a numeric value, then the four values are displayed instead.
 The source files must have identical structure for AppGPostProcess to work.
 For CSV files, the same number of rows and the same number of columns are needed each file.
 This means that monthly or hourly values should be included in the CSV file, and not TimeStep values.
 For HTML files, the same reports should be included in each and the IDF files should be identical.

-The intention is that the four baseline IDF files would be identical except for the use of the Compliance:Building object and only the value of the field “Building Rotation for Appendix G” would change.
+The intention is that the four baseline IDF files would be identical except for the use of the Compliance:Building object and only the value of the field "Building Rotation for Appendix G" would change.

 EP-Launch can be used to run both the AppGPostProcess program by using the Utilities tab in EP-Launch.
 See the EP-Launch section in this document for more information on how to use EP-Launch.